specious/specious.github.io/README.md

 * Menu cover swings open when hovered over to reveal an element hidden behind it
 * Very easy to work with if you're comfortable with [Jade](http://jade-lang.com/), [Stylus](http://learnboost.github.io/stylus/) and [npm](http://www.npmjs.com/)

-Go ahead, fork it and make something awesome! ッ
+Go ahead, fork it! ッ

 ## License